rajamohanty/NCDEX-Bhavcopy-Web-Scrapper/README.md

 - The month, day and year should be in the numerical format.
 - You can also check each function docstring for further information.

 After we have assigned our variables their respective values.
 We would want to call the `BhavcopyDownload()` function and pass our variables in it as input parameters.
+__This function would download all the bhavcopy from the starting date mentioned till the current date and put all those files in the directory specified by you.__

 ```python
 BhavcopyDownload(download_path,driver_path,mm,dd,yyyy)